A Search for Good Pseudo-random Number Generators : Survey and Empirical Studies: PRNGs and their Properties

 \item[7.
-Permutations :] Every permutation of a number generated by a PRNG is expected to be equally likely.
-Otherwise, the numbers can be biased and may help to predict successive numbers.
+Portability:] A PRNG is to be portable; that is, the same algorithm can work on every system.
+Given the same seed, different machines with varied configuration are to give the same output sequence.

 \item[8.
-Portability :] A PRNG is to be portable; that is, the same algorithm can work on every system.
-Given the same seed, different machines with varied configuration are to give the same output sequence.
+Efficiency:] The PRNG is to be very fast; which means, generation of a random number takes insignificant time.
+Moreover, a PRNG should not use much storage or computational overhead.
+This is to make certain that, the use of PRNGs in an application is not a hindrance to its efficiency.

 \item[9.
-Efficiency :] The PRNG is to be very fast; which means, generation of a random number takes insignificant time.
-Moreover, a PRNG should not use much storage or computational overhead.
-This is to make certain that, the use of PRNG in an application is not a hindrance to its efficiency.
+Coverage:] {The PRNG has to cover the complete output space for a seed.
+This property is linked with large period.
+Many PRNGs have less coverage.
+In case the PRNG has more than one cycle, then it may happen that, only a part of its output space is covered by its seed indicating less period length.}

 \item[10.
-Coverage :] This implies whether the PRNG covers the output space for any seed.
-Many PRNG has less coverage.
-In case, the PRNG has more than one cycle, then it may happen that, although it covers the whole output space, but only a part of it is covered by a particular seed.
+Spectral Characteristics:] {In any long run of a good PRNG, the expected frequency of generation of each number should be same.}

 \item[11.
-Spectral Characteristics :] A good PRNG does not generate numbers of one frequency higher than any other.
-If we plot the consecutive numbers, there are not to be any pattern visible for any length of the sequence.

-\item[12.
-Cryptographically Secure :] To be used in cryptographic applications, the generated numbers should be cryptographically secure.
-This is desirable property often missing in most of the algorithmic PRNGs.
+Cryptographically Secure:] To be used in cryptographic applications, the generated numbers have to be cryptographically secure, {that is, the next output number cannot be predicted by a polynomial time algorithm (see \cite{goldreich2003foundations} for more details)}.
+This is a desirable property often missing in most of the algorithmic PRNGs. \end{description}